The Ankle Joint

-This injury occurs when the foot is everted, and occurs in a series of stages:
+This type of injury is produced by forced eversion of the foot.
+It occurs in a series of stages:

-1) Forced eversion pulls on the medial ligaments, will causes an avulsion fracture of the medial malleolus
+- Forced eversion pulls on the medial ligaments, producing an avulsion fracture of the medial malleolus.

-2) The talus moves laterally, breaking off the lateral malleolus, or causing a fracture of the fibula above the tibiofibular joint.
+- The talus moves laterally, breaking off the lateral malleolus.

 - The tibia is then forced anteriorly, shearing off the distal and posterior part against the talus.